Alabama Industries Automotive

 Mazda Toyota Joint Venture

-Mazda and Toyota have selected Alabama for a $1.6 billion joint venture assembly plant that will employ up to 4,000 and have a capacity of 300,000 vehicles per year.
-Production is scheduled to begin in 2021 on the following vehicles.
+Mazda and Toyota selected Alabama for a $1.6 billion joint venture assembly plant that will employ up to 4,000 and have a capacity of 300,000 vehicles per year.

 Alabama is in the top 5 states for car and light truck production